Looking for Retail and Wholesale Stocks? The Zacks Rank Can Help You Find Winners

 Moreover, stocks with a new #1 (Strong Buy) ranking have some of the biggest profit potential, while those that fell to a #4 (Sell) or #5 (Strong Sell) have some of the worst.

-Let's take a look at Williams-Sonoma (WSM), which was added to the Zacks Rank #1 list on March 23, 2021.
+Let's take a look at L Brands (LB), which was added to the Zacks Rank #1 list on May 14, 2021.

-Headquartered in San Francisco, CA, Williams-Sonoma, Inc. is a multi-channel specialty retailer of premium quality home products.
-Incorporated in 1973, the company has five brands and each of the brands are operating segments.
+L Brands evolved from an apparel-based specialty retailer to a segment leader focused on women’s intimate and other apparel, personal care, beauty and home fragrance products.
+But since past few years, the company has been struggling for a while due to sluggishness in the Victoria’s Secret brand.

-Nine analysts revised their earnings estimate upwards in the last 60 days for fiscal 2022.
-The Zacks Consensus Estimate has increased $2.06 to $9.87 per share.
-WSM boasts an average earnings surprise of 222.3%.
+Nine analysts revised their earnings estimate higher in the last 60 days for fiscal 2022, while the Zacks Consensus Estimate has increased $1.19 to $5.36 per share.
+LB also boasts an average earnings surprise of 479.7%.

-Analysts are expecting earnings to grow 9.2% for the current fiscal year, with revenue forecasted to rise 5.5%.
+Earnings are expected to grow 54.9% for the current fiscal year, while revenue is projected to increase 17.2%.

-Even more impressive, WSM has gained in value over the past four weeks, up 3.7% compared to the S&P 500's gain of 0.7%.
+Even more impressive, LB has gained in value over the past four weeks, up 3.7% compared to the S&P 500's gain of 1.3%.

 Bottom Line

-With a #1 (Strong Buy) ranking, positive trend in earnings estimate revisions, and strong market momentum, Williams-Sonoma should be on investors' shortlist.
+With a #1 (Strong Buy) ranking, positive trend in earnings estimate revisions, and strong market momentum, L Brands should be on investors' shortlist.

 If you want even more information on the Zacks Ranks, or one of our many other investing strategies, check out the Zacks Education home page.